PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-11 08:49:31
+Last updated: 2024-04-11 08:50:07
-Random Quote: What Colonel Sanders is to chicken, Saul Goodman is to the law. - Saul Goodman
+Random Quote: There is a tool for every task, and a task for every tool.  -  Tywin Lannister